 Arthur has over 34 years experience in the home health care industry and has a B.S. in Accounting from the University of Scranton.
 Prior to coming to UHR, Arthur was the Chief Financial Officer at Visiting Health Services of New Jersey, Inc. and Passaic Valley Hospice in Totowa, New Jersey.
 His career there spanned over 29 years and he was responsible for the entire business operations of the organization, similar to his current position at UHR.
 Arthur has also served on the Board of Trustees for two non-profit organizations affiliated with Catholic Charities in the Diocese of Paterson, New Jersey.

 Donna Branca joined UHR in 2013 and holds a BS in Marketing from St. Thomas Aquinas College.
 Donna is a versatile Marketing & Communications Management Professional with many years of experience developing and launching integrated marketing communications programs that increases brand awareness for organizations.
 She also has specialized skills in digital & social media marketing, lead generation, vendor management, and website development.
 Donna has held numerous marketing communications positions at both for profit and nonprofit corporations including IBM Corporation, Sharp Electronics, Verizon Wireless and ARC of Rockland.
 Donna received a Certificate of Achievement for completing The Executive Education Training Program for Nonprofit Professionals from Fordham University in April 2016.

 Joan O’Brien has a BA in Economics from SUNY Purchase.
-Joan joined the organization in 1996.
+Joan joined UHR in 1996.
 Joan believes in giving back to the community and volunteers with the W.S.H.S, an animal rescue organization.
-Prior to joining Hospice, Joan worked for 13 years with Saks Fifth Avenue.
+Prior to joining UHR, Joan worked for 13 years with Saks Fifth Avenue.